-The following key criteria will be scored as set out below, in prioritising the projects.
-In years where bids far exceed the funds available, they may be used to remove bids from further consideration altogether.

-- 1. The facility is open to all / a community-based club (vs one which largely benefits private members) (Yes=1, No=0) - 2.
-The group or facility has not had CIL funding in the last 2 years (Yes=1, No=0) - 3.
-The bid is supported by match funding (cash or other) (this demonstrates community support), or is likely to lever in other funds (> or = to 75% = 3, 25%-74% = 2, <25% = 1, none = 0) - 4.
-It is the first time the group or the project is receiving CIL funding (Yes=1, No=0) - 5.
-Match funding is in cash (as opposed to volunteer hours) (Yes=1, No=0)
+- 6.4 The following key criteria will be scored as set out below, in prioritising the projects.
+In years where bids far exceed the funds available, they may be used to remove bids from further consideration altogether. - 1.
+The facility is open to all / a community-based club (vs one which largely benefits private members) (Yes=1, No=0) - 2.
+The group or facility has not had CIL funding in the last 2 years (Yes=1, No=0)